LooshLab/LooshLab/README.md

 ## 💡 **Personal Projects**

-Beyond Warp Research Labs, I have been actively involved in:
+I have been actively involved in:

 - Designing the **Scalar Wave MWO Harmonization Machine**, a next-generation multi-wave oscillator.
 - Creating **intrinsic data field transfer systems** using water-based imprinting and fractal geometries.